About the Irish Go Association

 How Can I Get Involved?

 We’re glad you asked.
 The IGA depends on the efforts of enthusiastic volunteers for all its work and the more people involved, the more we can do.
-Whether you would be interested in helping run the Irish Go Congress, or teaching other players in the mentoring scheme, or starting a club in your local area, we welcome your interest.
+Whether you would be interested in helping run the Irish Go Congress, teaching other players, or starting a club in your local area, we welcome your interest.
 Whether you have a specific project in mind or you just want to help generally, please don’t hesitate to get in touch.

 There are several ways to air views on the running of the IGA, chit-chat with other members, or even post news: